 - In a large cast iron pot heat 1 TBS olive oil.
 Add sliced sausage, onion, garlic & red pepper.
 Sauté until sausage is lightly browned and vegetables are cooked down.

-- Add can of tomatoes.
+- Add the creole seasoning & the can of tomatoes (do not drain).
 Sauté until heated through.

 - Add in heavy cream, reserved pasta water & chicken base.
 Bring to a low boil, until it thickens.